CosmWasm/testnets/devops/node/README.md

 To get the `node_id` of your current node, run `./node_id.sh`

+Remember to allow or disallow rpc endpoints for sentry and validators.

 ## Systemd

 If you wish to run this under systemd, then run `services.sh` to set up a default config to auto-restart the node.
-This will install a service file with the binary name under eg `/etc/systemd/system/corald.service`, enable it to start on reboot, and then start it running.
+This will install a service file with the binary name under eg `/etc/systemd/system/wasmd.service`, enable it to start on reboot, and then start it running.

 You may also run this manually or use another supervisor and skip this step.